v6cord/VVVVVV/FEATURES.md

 - Added one-time script boxes - hold X when placing down a script box to make it run only once

+- Flip tokens now play the gravity line sound effect when touched in VCE levels

 - Flip tokens now respawn upon death in VCE levels

 - 1x1 quicksand now respawn upon death in VCE levels